 The more severe the brain injury, the longer the recovery may take.
 However, even in severe cases, recovery is always a possibility.

 Besides these categories, there are other criteria that doctors use to diagnose brain injuries.
 We’ll examine those in the sections below.

 Types of Traumatic Brain Injury

 Concussions are the most common type of traumatic brain injury.
-When a strong force strikes your, your brain moves in the direction of the force until it hits your skull, causing damage.
+When a strong force strikes your head, your brain moves in the direction of the force until it collides with your skull, causing damage.

 Although in the past concussions were considered only minor inconveniences, doctors now take them seriously.
-Concussion symptoms can range from mild to severe, and in some cases can cause life-long damage.
+Concussion symptoms can range from mild to severe, and in some cases can even cause life-long difficulties.

 If concussion symptoms persist for longer than a month, then you most likely have developed post-concussion syndrome.
 Fortunately, there are ways to manage this condition with certain post-concussion syndrome treatments.

 The damage a contusion causes depends on its size, location, and how long it lasts.

 A brain hemorrhage refers to uncontrolled bleeding on the surface of the brain or within the brain tissue itself.
 Hemorrhages that occur in the space surrounding the brain are known as subarachnoid hemorrhages, while those that originate in the cerebral matter are called intracerebral hemorrhages.